 Eight years ago, I shared the first batch of this evidence.
 A handful of photographs and video clips that many believed were proof that time travel not only existed, but that individuals from the future had already visited us.
 Some, it was claimed, had even journeyed back to ancient times.

 But they left footprints.
-Some dropped artifacts, out of place and out of time.
-Some were mistakenly caught on camera.
+They dropped artifacts.
+They were mistakenly caught on camera.
 Others deliberately shared knowledge of their strange voyages.
-In the years since, their numbers have only grown.

 Time Traveler In 1917 Photograph